Sim0nD3p/storeManagement/consommation/notes.md

     - mains etageres
     - etageres!!!

-# SHELF MANAGER

-# TO FIX
+## TO DO
-- decalage lorsque 4 bac dans une col
+- new shelf distribution
+- fix bundle
+- palette
+- fix double sided shelves with only 1 container on back side
+- priority category
-- 2 side shelf
+- have same length shelf for same things

 ## IMPORTANT RANDOM SHIT TO DO
 - masse extrusions
 - dessins manquants
-- bundle size bundle class (nbWidth, nbHeight)
+- bundle size bundle
+ class (nbWidth, nbHeight)
 - normaliser bundles

 ## Things that might be interesting